LAST UPDATED APRIL 16, 2022

 Belgian d’Uccles are some of the sweetest, calmest and friendliest breeds of chicken.
 They enjoy snuggling up for naps on your lap, nibbling treats from your hand, and are excellent with small children.

 Belgian d’Uccle chickens make excellent broody-mamas and are devoted to raising their broods––saving you the hassle of keeping a brooder.
+Although the Mille Fleur are by far my favorite color, we have other colors in the mix as well.

 This Bielefelder chicken breed was imported to the US in 2011.
-Then in 2013 and 2017, unrelated bloodlines of the Bielefelder chickens were imported.
+Then in 2013 and 2017, additional unrelated bloodlines of the Bielefelder chickens were imported.
 Tight barring makes for gorgeous long tail feathers and hackles in the roosters—a great addition for an artist for feather crafts.